 Conclusions on moving to the UK from the USA

-Navigating the tax implications of a US-UK expat assignment requires careful planning and ongoing attention to compliance requirements in both countries.
+Navigating the tax implications of a US-UK expat assignment (or between any 2 locations for that matter – see for example things to consider when moving from the US to Japan) requires careful planning and ongoing attention to compliance requirements in both countries.

 Both employees and employers should seek professional advice when moving from to the UK from the USA to ensure they understand and meet their obligations while optimizing their tax positions.